+""It is followed when an organization substantially reduces the scope of its activity.

+This is done through an attempt to find out the problem areas and diagnose the causes of the problems.
+Next steps are taken to solve the problems.

-- >>>It is followed when an organization substantially reduces the scope of its activity. - >>> If the organisation choose to focus on ways and means to reverse the process of decline, it adopts to turnaround strategy. - >>> If the organisation cuts off the loss-making units, divisions, SBUs, curtails its product line, or reduces functions performed, it adopts a divestment or divestiture strategy. - >>> If both doesn't work, then it may choose to abandon the activities totally, resulting in a liquidation strategy.
+>>>If the organisation choose to focus on ways and means to reverse the process of decline, it adopts to turnaround strategy.

+""If the organisation cuts off the loss-making units, divisions, SBUs, curtails its product line, or reduces functions performed, it adopts a divestment or divestiture strategy.

+>>>If both doesn't work, then it may choose to abandon the activities totally, resulting in a liquidation strategy.